Özkan Manav

 Ali Özkan Manav (born May 20, 1967) is a Turkish composer of contemporary classical music.
-His earlier works reveal influences of Saygun, Usmanbaş and Ligeti (in rhythmic and contrapuntal design), at times progressing through aleatoric sections (in orchestral works).
-Later works combine newer timbral concerns with maqamic pitch content, microtones and elements of folk music (ornamentations, vocal and instrumental practices, etc.).
+His earlier works were influenced by Saygun, Usmanbaş, and Ligeti.
+Some of his orchestral works feature aleatoric passages.
+Later works combine newer timbral concerns with maqamic pitch content, microtones together with elements of folk music.
+These include traditional ornamentations, vocal, and instrumental components.

 Biography

-Born in Mersin, a Mediterranean city in Southern Turkey, his family moved to Istanbul in 1971.
-He was introduced to music by his mother, who was a ballet dancer before her marriage.
-He started private piano lessons with Hülya Saydam in 1980, his first compositions appeared in 1981.
-He entered at the Mimar Sinan University State Conservatory's composition department in 1984 and became a student of Erçivan Saydam (harmony and counterpoint), Adnan Saygun (composition, modal music and fugue) and Afşar Timuçin (history of thinking, literature and aesthetics).
+Manav was born in Mersin, Turkey.
+His family moved to Istanbul in 1971.
+His mother introduced him to music, and he started private piano lessons with Hülya Saydam in 1980.
+His first compositions appeared the following year.
+Then, he entered the Mimar Sinan University State Conservatory's composition department in 1984, and became a student of Erçivan Saydam, Adnan Saygun, and Afşar Timuçin.

 After his graduation in 1991, he was appointed as an instructor in the same institution.
-Between 1991-96 he was a student in the composition class of İlhan Usmanbaş; earned his master's degree in 1994, pursued qualification in arts studies until 1996.
-From 1996 to 1999 he studied at Boston University with Lukas Foss and Marjorie Merryman.
-Upon finishing his doctoral studies at Boston University, he returned to Turkey and began to teach composition at his native institution, Mimar Sinan Fine Arts University State Conservatory in Istanbul.
-At present he is a faculty member in the same institution.
+He earned his master's degree in 1994, while he was also a student of composition class led by İlhan Usmanbaş (1991-1996).

+From 1996 to 1999, he studied for his doctoral degree at Boston University with Lukas Foss and Marjorie Merryman.

+After finishing his studies, he returned to Turkey.
+Manav teaches composition at Mimar Sinan Fine Arts University State Conservatory in Istanbul.